 You can make a complaint about us or one of our network providers or pharmacies, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-For
+For more information on making a complaint about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Method Complaints About Medical Care - Contact Information CALL 1-877-374-7993 Calls to this number are free.
-Hours: October 1 - March 31, 8AM - 8PM CST, 7 days a week; April 1 - September 30, 8AM - 8PM CST, Monday through Friday TTY 711 Calls to this number are free.
-Hours: October 1 - March 31, 8AM - 8PM CST, 7 days a week; April 1 - September 30, 8AM - 8PM CST, Monday through Friday FAX 817-810-5214 WRITE Care N' Care Insurance Company, Inc. Attn: Appeals and Grievances Department 1603 Lyndon B. Johnson Freeway, Suite 300 Farmers Branch, TX 75234 yourteam@cnchealthplan.com MEDICARE WEBSITE You can submit a complaint about Southwestern Health Select (HMO) directly to Medicare.
+Method Complaints about Medical Care - Contact Information CALL 1-877-374-7993 Calls to this number are free.
+Hours: October 1 - March 31, 8AM - 8PM CST, 7 days a week; April 1 - September 30, 8AM - 8PM CST, Monday through Friday.
+TTY 711 Calls to this number are free.
+Hours: October 1 - March 31, 8AM - 8PM CST, 7 days a week; April 1 - September 30, 8AM - 8PM CST, Monday through Friday FAX 817-810-5214 WRITE Care N' Care Insurance Company, Inc. Attn: Appeals and Grievances Department 1603 Lyndon B. Johnson Freeway, Suite 300 Farmers Branch, TX 75234 yourteam@cnchealthplan.com MEDICARE WEBSITE You can submit a complaint about Care N' Care Choice Premium (PPO) directly to Medicare.
 To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .